Emurasoft/emurasoft.github.io/en/dlg/split_column/index.md

 Displays the list of columns that can be specified.

-## Enable/Disable All check box
+## Enable/Disable All checkbox

-This check box allows you to enable or disable all items in the list.
+This checkbox allows you to enable or disable all items in the list.

 ## Split the selected columns into - Columns radio button